clublettreurs/cure-script/config/docs/en/80-dropped-particles-casual-omissions.md

 **Or it can be used just to soften the thing you're saying right now** **or perhaps to strengthen it a bit.**

-I've talked about this in other places and I'll link to the places where I've done that *(Lesson 63)*.
+I've talked about this in other places and I'll link to the places where I've done that<sup>[[63]](./63-wild-sentence-enders-in-real-life-japanese-かい-だい-ぜ-ぞ-さ-から-し-ちょうだい.md)</sup>.

 But these are the fundamental principles of omission in Japanese, and once you know them, the whole thing becomes much less puzzling.